 Measure T Revenues.
 A ballot measure authorizing the County to levy a business license tax on the gross receipts of vehicle rental businesses in the unincorporated area of the County at a rate of two and one-half percent (2.5%), collected on or after July 1, 2012, known as San Mateo County Vehicle Business License Tax, Measure T ("Measure T"), was approved by County voters and took effect July 1, 2012.
-In fiscal year 2017-18, Measure T resulted in incremental revenues of \$11 million, which is expected to increase to \$12 million by fiscal year 2022-23.
+In fiscal year 2019-20, Measure T resulted in incremental revenues of \$10.9 million, which is expected to decrease to \$4.1 million by fiscal year 2025-26, mainly due to the decrease in travel through the San Francisco International Airport and corresponding decrease in vehicle rentals resulting from the COVID-19 pandemic.
 Measure T revenues are considered "ongoing" for purposes of the County's budget planning.
 See "-Five-Year Revenue and Expenditure Projections" below.

 Measure K Revenues.
-A ballot measure to impose a ten-year countywide half-cent sales tax increase, known as San Mateo County Sales Tax Increase, Measure A ("Measure A"), was approved by County voters and took effect April 1, 2013.
+A ballot measure to impose a ten-year countywide half-cent sales tax increase was approved by County voters and took effect April 1, 2013.
 In November 2016, the voters passed Measure K, extending the half-cent sales tax for an additional 20 years, through 2043.
-In fiscal year 2019-20, sales tax revenues from Measure K proceeds were \$90 million, and the County projects these tax revenues to increase to \$98.9 million by fiscal year 2022-23.
-Measure K proceeds are used to fund a variety of governmental purposes and projects, although a small portion emanating from the sale of aviation fuel (estimated at \$3.5 million) are restricted for airport purposes.
+In fiscal year 2019-20, sales tax revenues from Measure K proceeds were \$94.1 million, and the County projects these tax revenues to increase to \$111.4 million by fiscal year 2025-26 despite the drop in sales revenue in fiscal year 2020-21.
+Measure K sales tax revenue did not experience the same decrease as other sales taxes experienced as a result decrease in travel through the San Francisco International Airport due to the COVID-19 pandemic.
+In addition, the County continued to earn Measure K funds on products ordered from businesses outside of the State as a result of legislation enacted as a result of the United States Supreme Court decision in South Dakota v.
+Wayfair, Inc., requiring that businesses or market facilitators pay sales tax based on sales into the State per year.
+This legislation helped capture much of the shift to online transactions that occurred as a result of the COVID-19 pandemic.
+Measure K proceeds are used to fund a variety of governmental purposes and projects, although a small portion emanating from the sale of aviation fuel (estimated at \$3.5 million in fiscal year 2021-22) are restricted for airport purposes.
 Importantly, because Measure K sunsets March 31, 2043, sales tax revenues generated from Measure K are not considered "ongoing" for purposes of the County's budget planning.
 See "-Five-Year Revenue and Expenditure Projections" below.